-Ghaleb Khater (1922 – 2009)
+Ghaleb Khater (1922 – 2009) – A Voice of Dissent

 Chronologically, Ghaleb Khater belongs to the Third Generation of Egyptian pioneer artists.
-However, the direction he took and the stand he upheld separate Khater from any collective art movement or historical categorization.
-Though his formative years are influenced by ancient Egyptian art and classic realism, Khater soon moved to a politically-charged stage calling for social change to free Egypt.
+However, the direction Khater took and the stand he upheld separate Khater from any artist groups or ‘ism’ categorization.
+Though his formative years are influenced by ancient Egyptian art and classic realism, Khater soon moved to a politically-charged neo-surrealist stage calling for social change to free Egypt.
 It began in the early 1970s following the 1967 War and revealed a breakthrough in aesthetics and concept.
 That final phase shows itself as a marker, during which Khater spent three restless decades in solace, pointing at social injustices, oppression and inequalities, and fighting for freedom.

-Responding to the call of history and driven by the necessity of self-expression, not just the impulse for aesthetic creation, Khater depicted emancipatory and controversial messages calling for a popular uprising ‘to make people’s lives more bearable’ and attempted the difficult task of stating what he saw, not as a witness to history, but as a committed marginal.
-Detached from the cultural scene and contrary to other artists of his generation whose ‘revolutionary’ stage was only short-lived, Khater continued to create singular aesthetics, using minimalistic and monochromatic metaphors and symbols, to awaken the people.
+Responding to the call of contemporaneity, Khater depicted highly controversial messages.
+As he called for a popular uprising ‘to make people’s lives more bearable, he attempted the difficult task of stating what he saw, not as a witness to history but as a committed marginal.
+Detached from the Egyptian cultural scene and contrary to other artists of his generation whose ‘revolutionary’ stage was only short-lived, Khater continued to create singular aesthetics, using minimalistic and monochromatic metaphors and symbols, to incite dialogue, if not, awaken the people.

-He slipped under a shroud of anonymity, with his art purposely disregarded as politically motivated in both content and form, by the ironclad grip of a controlling state who saw in his efforts to incite dialogue rather provocations.
-The labeling of contemporary artists as ‘political’ as well as the current commodification of the notion of revolution will appear out of place because Khater’s work, four decades prior to Arab Spring, is explicitly ‘revolutionary’, timeless and universal.
+To combat the institutionalization of forgetting, we bring Ghaleb Khater’s voice of dissent to light.
+The labeling of many contemporary artists as ‘revolutionary’ and ‘political,’ and the current commodification of the notion of revolution will appear out of place because Khater’s work, four decades before the Arab Spring, is explicitly ‘revolutionary,’ timeless, and universal.